-- 2. On-the-Job Training (Work-based Learning) provides skill upgrades to individuals hired with the expectation the trainee will be able to perform the tasks necessary for the position upon the completion of the training.
+- 1. On-the-Job Training (Work-based Learning) provides skill upgrades to individuals hired with the expectation the trainee will be able to perform the tasks necessary for the position upon the completion of the training.
 OJTs are limited to six months of work time and are for new hires in full-time positions only.
 It is the employer's responsibility to provide training.
-The grant will pay for wage reimbursements to the employer based on payroll records on a sliding scale, from 50 percent to 90 percent of wages (not fringe benefits) based on the number of employees at the worksite.
-OJTs are intended only for WIA/WIOA eligible dislocated workers, and require WIA/WIOA eligibility determinations, case management and reporting in IWDS.
-For additional program requirements and the wage reimbursement scale, refer to the latest version of WIA/WIOA Policy Letter 13-PL-01, www.illinoisworknet.com/dceopolicies. - 3.
-Class Size Dislocated Worker Training provides short-term skill upgrade training to help the unemployed re-enter the workforce in good paying occupations.
-Class Size Training is intended only for WIA/WIOA eligible dislocated workers, and requires WIA/WIOA eligibility determinations, case management and reporting in IWDS.
-If the applicant is not a training provider, a public or private training provider for the project must be selected through a procurement process.
-For additional program requirements, refer to WIA Policy Letter 13-PL-01, www.illinoisworknet.com/dceopolicies.
-Grantees may take advantage of existing bridge programs that provide contextualized learning as part of a customized training package.
-Work experience, while not appropriate as the sole activity of this grant, may play a role in a comprehensive strategy for re-employment when coupled with skill upgrade training.
+The grant will pay for wage reimbursements to the employer based on payroll records on a sliding scale, from 50 percent to 75 percent of wages (not fringe benefits) based on the number of employees at the worksite.
+OJTs are intended only for WIOA eligible dislocated workers, and require WIOA eligibility determinations, case management and reporting in IWDS.
+For additional program requirements and the wage reimbursement scale, refer to the latest version of WIA Policy Letter 13-PL-01, www.illinoisworknet.com/dceopolicies. - 2.
+Registered Apprenticeship provides skills upgrades to individuals through a combination of academic training and on-the-job training.
+This training can be provided to WIOA eligible individuals that may be unemployed or employed, but at risk of layoff.